FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/lassoreg/Lasso Regression data 1947 to predict 2004.png">
 </p>

-- Berdasarkan tiga gambar diatas, model lasso regression dengan data 1947 yang memiliki 5 fitur mampu memprediksi data tahun 1959 ke 1971 dengan RMSE 1.5 lebih kecil daripada data tahun 1972 keatas.
+- Based on the three images above, the lasso regression model with 1947 data that has 5 features is able to predict data from 1959 to 1971 with an RMSE of 1.5 smaller than data from 1972 and above.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/lassoreg/Lasso Regression data 1959 to predict 1972.png">